Plan your visit

-Dogs are welcome on the public footpath around the reserve.
-Please keep to the designated rights of way on the Grassland trail only.
-Reedbed trail and the path to East Hide are not public footpaths, so sorry, no dogs are permitted here other than assistance dogs.
+Dogs are welcome on the public footpaths around the nature reserve.
+Please keep to the designated rights of way only.

 We know that the countryside is a dog walking paradise.
 It’s important to remember the special surroundings here are wonderful havens for rare wildlife.
 Even if dogs are very well behaved, wildlife and livestock can easily become startled by a loose dog they perceive as a predator.

 Disturbing wildlife does more than simply causing it to move away; it uses up their energy, decreasing their chance of survival regardless of season.
 Thank you for protecting the special wildlife here by keeping your dog on a lead and under close, effective control.

-- Dog water bowls and shaded tie-up area are available at the front of the visitor centre.
+- Dog water bowls and tie-up area are available at the front of the visitor centre.